ARMmbed/mbed-HDK/Production Design Projects/DAPLink/DIPDAP/readme.md

 ## DIPDAP

 The DIPDAP is a debug probe based on the NXP LPC11U35, supported by the DAPLink project.
-It provides drag and drop programming to a various target MCUs, CMSIS-DAP interface for debugging and UART.
-All broken out to 2.54mm headers.
+It provides drag and drop programming to various target MCUs and provides a CMSIS-DAP interface.

+* Most Importantly the **DIPDAP** allows debugging and testing through UART via the 2.54mm headers.

 ![here](http://uk.rs-online.com/largeimages/R9054100-01.jpg "DIPDAP-mbed")